PDLT-University-of-York/test-split-site/docs/ultra/prepare-module-site.md

     Site names have a standardised format needed for various systems to run. **You must not rename your site**.
 If there are any problems, please [contact us](mailto:vle-support@york.ac.uk) to resolve.
     2. **Check the [Course image](../ultra/course-image.md)**</br>
     Check that the Course image is still appropriate (eg. it doesn't reference a previous academic year) and update if needed.
-    3. **[Course staff](../ultra/course-staff.md): check Primary Instructor setting**</br>
+    3. **Staff enrollments & Primary Instructors**:
+        - click *Class Register* under *Details & Actions* in the left menu and check that all relevant staff (lecturers, demonstrators, GTAs etc.) are enrolled on the site with the right access level (usually Instructor).
+        - if needed, [enrol](../ultra/enrol-user.md) missing module staff or [unenrol](../ultra/unenrol-user.md) any GTAs or other staff members who don't need access to this year's site (you can also contact your departmental administrator or professional support team for help witrh this).
-    Check that the correct module staff for that year are shown at the top of the Course staff list.
-If needed, identify/update module staff using the Primary Instructor setting.
+        - check/update [**Primary Instructor** settings](../ultra/course-staff.md) so that module staff appear at the top of the *Course Staff* list.
-    4. **[Course groups](../ultra/course-groups.md)**: Check these are still appropriate and edit/delete as necessary, and update enrollments.
+    4. **[Course groups](../ultra/course-groups.md)**: If used, check these are still appropriate and edit/delete settings.
 Note: assessment administrators will manage any assessment-related groups.

 === "Set up site from template"